-There is no money being held back for you to ensure you a solid pension.
-This responsibility can make you grow and gain confidence in your own skills and abilities, but it can also make you fall.
-It might be easier said than done, but the best solution for this problem is to get over it and try again.
-Follow our Blog and Vlog and get an idea how.
+A, you might never have a solid pension.
+B, taking responsibility will help you gain confidence in your own abilities, but when you fail, you fail.
+Easier said than done, but the only solution for this problem is to get over it and try again.
 Or go back to your office job.

-On a final note, I would like to stress that I don’t intent to call a normal office job less valuable than a freelancing position.
-I have the greatest respect for everyone who can do it and be happy with it.
-And I am thankful, because there is a ton of jobs out there that require daily office-presence and the execution of tasks ordered by someone else.
+On a final note: A normal office job is NOT less valuable than a freelancing position.
+I have the greatest respect for everyone who can do it and is happy about it.
+And I am thankful for those who do, because some jobs simply do require daily office-presence.
+Who would fill them if we were all digital nomads?

 I hope you liked this post and that I was able to reach out to those who feel like they are stuck in the wrong working environment.
 Of course, I would be happy to answer on comments, criticism or questions!
 What is your opinion on the Digital Nomad Lifesytle?

 Thanks for reading,